dCache/upgrade-gude-62/UPGRADE92.md

     the `bulk.limits.dir-list-semaphore` and `bulk.limits.in-flight-semaphore`
     values, along with rate limiters on the endpoints (`bulk.limits.pin-manager-rate-per-second`, `bulk.limits.pnfs-manager-rate-per-second`, `bulk.limits.qos-engine-rate-per-second`).
-    The thread pools have also changed somewhat; `bulk.limits.delay-clear-threads` and `bulk.limits.delay-clear-threads`, `bulk.limits.dir-list-threads` and
+    The thread pools have also changed somewhat; `bulk.limits.delay-clear-threads`, `bulk.limits.dir-list-threads` and `bulk.limits.activity-callback-threads` are no longer used.
-    `bulk.limits.activity-callback-threads` are no longer used.

     It is anticipated that adjustments to these defaults should not be necessary under normal loads.

 -   Periodic archiving of requests has been added; this is configurable via properties and admin commands.
 The properties: